Pevita Pearce: Early life

-Pevita Pearce was born on 6 October 1992 in Jakarta, Indonesia, as the youngest child of two children born to Bramwell Pearce of the United Kingdom, and his first wife Ernie Auliasari from Banjarmasin.
-She had a brother, Keenan Pearce, and a half sister, Chelsea Pearce.
-After completed her junior school education, she went to SMP Al-Azhar 9 in Kemang, South Jakarta, and moved to SMA Al-Azhar.
-She then moved to SMA HighScope and graduated from there, and continued her education at New York Film Academy in 2011, and at La Salle College International Jakarta from 2012 until 2014.
+Pevita Pearce was born on 6 October 1992 in Jakarta, Indonesia, as the middle child of three children born to Bramwell Pearce of the United Kingdom, and his first wife, Ernie Auliasari from Banjarmasin.
+She has a brother, Keenan Pearce, and a half-sister, Chelsea Pearce.
+After completing her junior school education, she went to SMP Al-Azhar 9 in Kemang Pratama, Bekasi, and moved to SMA Al-Azhar.
+Then, she moved to SMA HighScope and graduated from there, and continued her education at New York Film Academy in 2011, and at La Salle College International Jakarta from 2012 until 2014.

 Career

+Pearce first gained recognition for her role as Angel in the 2006 film Denias, Senandung di Atas Awan.
+In the same year, she appeared in the second season of the television series Mutiara Hati, playing the role of Tara.

-Pevita Pearce made her film debut in John de Rantau's comedy Denias, Senandung Di Atas Awan (2006).
-Her breakthrough role was in Rachmania Arunita's romance Lost in Love (2008), where she had to compete with more than 1000 other applicants at the casting, and was nominated for Citra Award for Best Actress at the Indonesian Film Festival in 2008.
+In 2008, Pearce starred as Tita in the film Lost in Love.
+She secured the role after a rigorous selection process, competing against 1,100 applicants before being chosen from the final eight candidates.
+For her performance in the film, she was nominated for the Citra Award for Best Actress at the 2008 Indonesian Film Festival.

 Personal life

 Relationships

-Pevita Pearce was in a relationship with singer Anindyo Baskoro from 2010 until 2012.
-She has also been romantically linked to racing driver Moreno Soeprapto, actor Banyu Biru, businessman Indra Priawan Djokosoetono and model Mike Lewis.
+Pearce was in a relationship with singer Anindyo Baskoro from 2010 until 2012.
+She had also been romantically linked to racing driver Moreno Soeprapto, actor Banyu Biru, businessman Indra Priawan Djokosoetono and model Mike Lewis.
 She got married in 2024 to Malaysian businessman Mirzan Meer.

 Illness

-In 2014, Pevita Pearce was diagnosed with a breast tumor, which she had removed in Malaysia in April of that year.
+In 2014, Pearce was diagnosed with a breast tumor, which she had removed in Malaysia in April of that year.